Author

 Seasonality: Year-round, but migrates in some regions

 The Canada Goose is a large bird with a black head, white chinstrap, and brown body.
-They are known for their V-shaped flying formations during migration and can be found in wetlands, lakes, and even city parks.
+They are also known for their V-shaped flying formations during migration and can be found in wetlands, lakes, and even city parks.

 While Canada Geese are year-round residents in some regions, particularly the northern U.S. and southern Canada, many populations migrate in the spring and fall, heading to southern parts of the U.S. and Mexico during winter.
 Their loud honking calls make them easy to identify.

-Seasonal Birdwatching Tips
+Birds of North America – Seasonal Birdwatching Tips

 Photo of Green and Black Hummingbird Perched on a birdeeder.

-Red feeders Attract Hummingbirds
+Bird Watching Tip – Red feeders Attract Hummingbirds

 The variety of birds you can see in North America depends on the season and your location.
 For example: